 1. Dr. Murray Gillies, CAHSS Interim Director, Animal Health Canada.

-I grew up on my family’s dairy farm in Sussex, New Brunswick.
-I took animal science with a focus on agriculture at the Nova Scotia Agricultural College before completing my Doctor of Veterinary Medicine degree from the Atlantic Veterinary College in Prince Edward Island.
-After graduating, I spent two years in New Zealand in a dairy focused clinic before moving back to New Brunswick where I worked for the Government of New Brunswick for 5 years in large animal practice.
-In September 2018, I joined the veterinary pharmaceutical company Vetoquinol as a technical services veterinarian, where I worked for 4.5 years.
-I am the interim director of the Canadian Animal Health Surveillance System (CAHSS), a division of Animal Health Canada.
-I am a past president of the Canadian Association of Bovine Veterinarians and the current District 12 director for the American Association of Bovine Practitioners.
-I am working on a master’s in animal health management at the Atlantic Veterinary College with a project focusing on antimicrobial use on dairy farms.
-I was the dairy subject matter expert for the Canadian Veterinary Medical Associations Stewardship of Antimicrobial use by Veterinarians Initiative (SAVI) in 2018 and 2022.
-I remain very active in the day-to-day operations of our dairy farm.
-I am very passionate about the Canadian bovine veterinary, dairy, and agricultural sectors.
-I love discussing dairy practice, bovine veterinary medicine, and science in general.
-My other interests include video games, anime, nature, hiking, and history.
+Dr. Gillies grew up on his family’s dairy farm in Sussex, New Brunswick.
+He took animal science with a focus on agriculture at the Nova Scotia Agricultural College before completing his Doctor of Veterinary Medicine degree from the Atlantic Veterinary College in Prince Edward Island.
+After graduating, Dr. Gillies spent two years in New Zealand in a dairy focused clinic before moving back to New Brunswick where he worked for the Government of New Brunswick for 5 years in large animal practice.
+In September 2018, he joined the veterinary pharmaceutical company Vetoquinol as a technical services veterinarian, where he worked for 4.5 years.
+Dr. Gillies is the interim director of the Canadian Animal Health Surveillance System (CAHSS), a division of Animal Health Canada, a past president of the Canadian Association of Bovine Veterinarians, and the current District 12 director for the American Association of Bovine Practitioners.
+Dr. Gillies is currently working on a master’s in animal health management at the Atlantic Veterinary College with a project focusing on antimicrobial use on dairy farms.
+Dr. Gillies was the dairy subject matter expert for the Canadian Veterinary Medical Associations Stewardship of Antimicrobial use by Veterinarians Initiative (SAVI) in 2018 and 2022.
+He remains very active in the day-to-day operations of his dairy farm.
+Dr. Gillies is very passionate about the Canadian bovine veterinary, dairy, and agricultural sectors.
+He loves discussing dairy practice, bovine veterinary medicine, and science in general.
+His other interests include video games, anime, nature, hiking, and history.

 Moderators